GregoryLi360/Ascetic/README.md

 ---

 Ascetic was named for its simplicity in design and semi-consistent syntatic aesthetic.
-It borrows concepts from and is heavily inspired by Swift, Haskell, Scala, Kotlin, Go, and Rust.
+It borrows concepts from and is heavily inspired by Swift, Haskell, Scala, Kotlin, Go, Rust, and Gleam.
 Ascetic may be ran by the standard interpreter or transpiled into C++ code.

 ## Table of Contents